 104.4.1.4 Approval of construction documents.
 When the Building Official issues a permit, the construction documents shall be approved, in writing or by stamp, as "APPROVED."
 One set of construction documents so reviewed shall be retained by the Building Official, one set shall be returned to the applicant and kept at the site of work and shall be made available for use by the Building Official or a duly authorized representative during inspections.
-A third set shall be forwarded to the Ventura County Tax Assessor's office.
+The approved plans shall be made available to the Ventura County Tax Assessor's office.